Research Fellows · Naomi Colvin: Research · Bio

 Naomi Colvin · Programme Director, Blueprint for Free Speech, UK · Bio

-We are at a critical moment in the international discussions around the control, prohibition and proliferation of lethal autonomous weapons systems (LAWS) and the position of the UK on this issue is important.
-While the UK was one of 70 countries who signed up to a declaration in the UN General Assembly at the end of 2022, it is also part of the group that has hampered progress in arms control negotiations [1].
-In international negotiations the UK position has been one in favour of voluntary guidelines for the development of autonomous weapons, rather than explicit prohibitions and controls.
+Internationally, the UK position has been one in favour of voluntary guidelines for the development of autonomous weapons, rather than explicit prohibitions and controls.
 On a national level too, the UK Government has been reluctant to define exactly where the lines should be drawn.
 In 2018, the Ministry of Defence (MoD) claimed the UK had no plans to develop “fully autonomous weapons”, but today we know that the UK MoD is prioritising research into the use of AI for military purposes, including AI-enabled autonomous weapons.

 On several occasions in the post WWII era, international society has managed to limit the proliferation and use of particular military horrors, perhaps most notably chemical and biological weapons.
-The 1997 Ottawa Treaty, which prohibited anti-personnel landmines – a basic kind of LAWS – has provided an example and inspiration for international civil society’s efforts to Stop Killer Robots.
+The 1997 Ottawa Treaty, which prohibited anti-personnel landmines – a basic kind of AWS – has provided an example and inspiration for international civil society’s efforts to Stop Killer Robots.

 Naomi Colvin